-Impacts Impacts Description of policy, how does it represent best practice?
+Impacts Description of policy, how does it represent best practice?
 There are numerous sites within the Liverpool City Region which face flood risk, with these issues expected to be exacerbated by climatic changes through more frequent and severe rainfall events.
 As a lead flood authority, Kent County Council (KCC) are a statutory consultee, therefore this document can set out policy grounds for refusal of an application, despite not being a statutory document in itself.
 The statement as a whole guides the County Council approach in managing flood risk, there is a particular focus on SuDs policy, which sets out an overarching drainage hierarchy, and additional guidance on design.
 Policy 5 ensures that developers take long-term, climatic change into the design of development and SuDs, including within maintenance considerations.
-The policy sets out specific criteria of the drainage systems accommodating a 1 in 100 storm, with an additional 20% allowance on this figure follows guidance released by the Environmental Agency in February 2019 for 'upper-end' allowance for the 2050s, and the central allowance for 2080s, for peak rainfall intensities in small and urban catchments.
+The policy sets out specific criteria of the drainage systems accommodating a 1 in 100 storm, with an additional 20% allowance on this figure, to account for uncertainty in impacts and timing of rainfall patterns.
+This figure follows guidance released by the Environmental Agency in February 2019 for 'upper-end' allowance for the 2050s, and the central allowance for 2080s, for peak rainfall intensities in small and urban catchments.
 It therefore responds to the need for development and infrastructure planning to anticipate 'worst-case' climate change scenarios.
 A further requirement extends this analysis through consideration of the implications of climate change allowance of 40%.
-These additional policy requirements are justified through the findings of the